danilapellicani/Make-Me-A-Sandwich/README.md

 make-me-a-sandwich
 ==================

-A tiny web app that's generate a random sandwich recipe.
+A tiny web app that generates a random sandwich recipe.
 My first attempt with JS :)